Childhood Eye Problems

 Conjunctivitis, or “Pink Eye”, in Children

 Conjunctivitis, also known as pink eye, is an inflammation of the conjunctiva, which is the clear mucous membrane that covers the white part of your eye and the inside of your eyelid.
 Conjunctivitis forms when the conjunctiva becomes infected, usually by a virus or bacteria and can vary from a mild red irritation with watery eyes to a serious infection with impaired, or loss of vision.
 Viral or bacterial conjunctivitis can be very contagious, so it is important to exercise caution with your child, washing hands and toys frequently and avoiding interaction with others.
 Conjunctivitis in children can also be caused by an allergic reaction or a chemical irritation which usually clears up soon after the irritant is removed.

 It is best to have an examination by your doctor, or eye doctor to determine the cause if the condition persists.
 If necessary, your primary care provider or eye doctor may refer you see a pediatric specialist at Wolfe Eye Clinic.

 Pediatric eye specialists at Wolfe Eye Clinic care for children with signs of eye problems, eye disorders, and both child and adult strabismus across the state of Iowa.
-Wolfe Eye Clinic offers complete pediatric eye care and pediatric eye surgeons in Iowa with locations in Ames, Des Moines, Hiawatha (Cedar Rapids), Iowa City, Marshalltown and Waterloo.
+Wolfe Eye Clinic offers complete pediatric eye care and pediatric eye surgeons in Iowa with locations in Ankeny and Des Moines.
 If you’d like to request information, fill out our form, or reach out to us at (833) 474-5850.